antonbabenko/pre-commit-terraform/README.md

 ### 4. Run

-After pre-commit hook has been installed you can run it manually on all files in the repository.
+After the pre-commit hook has been installing you can run it manually on all files in the repository.

 Local installation: